geoffreymagana/PLP-Hackathon-3.0/README.md

 In line with **UN Sustainable Development Goal 4 (Quality Education)**, PathFinder AI is built to provide inclusive and equitable quality education and promote lifelong learning opportunities for all.
 We are not just a career guidance tool; we are a lifelong learning assistant.

--   **Equitable Access:** We provide **3 free, personalized learning roadmaps** to anyone, anywhere, curating high-quality, free resources like open-source courses, YouTube tutorials, and community content.
+-   **Equitable Access:** We provide **3 free, personalised learning roadmaps** to anyone, anywhere, curating high-quality, free resources like open-source courses, YouTube tutorials, and community content.
--   **Personalized Quality Education:** Our AI generates customized learning journeys that adapt to different educational levels and goals—from students to professionals upskilling for the future.
+-   **Personalised Quality Education:** Our AI generates customised learning journeys that adapt to different educational levels and goals—from students to professionals upskilling for the future.
 -   **Lifelong Learning:** We support continuous education, whether it's acquiring new hard skills, developing soft skills, or pursuing entrepreneurship.
 -   **Inclusivity & Community:** We foster peer-to-peer learning through mentor and community connections, filling gaps left by formal education systems.
 We support multiple languages and offer accessibility features.

 ## ✨ Features

 ### Core Features
--   **AI-Powered Learning Suggestions:** Get personalized learning path recommendations based on your skills, interests, and aspirations.
+-   **AI-Powered Learning Suggestions:** Get personalised learning path recommendations based on your skills, interests, and aspirations.
 -   **Dynamic Roadmap Generation:** Generate step-by-step learning roadmaps for any chosen skill or career path.
 -   **Progress Tracking & Analytics:** Monitor your progress with basic tracking for free.
 Pro users get advanced analytics.
 -   **AI Monthly Check-ins:** Chat with an AI coach to refine your roadmap and stay motivated.